Today I’m going to show you a step-by-step process, a tutorial, for learning how to do email marketing for a small business the right way.

 Other providers are normally in the same ball park where prices are concerned.

-The Legalities – The CAN-SPAM Act
+Email Marketing For A Small Business, The Legalities – The CAN-SPAM Act

 One law you need to be aware of is commonly referred to as the CAN-SPAM Act.
+Every business owner needs to follow it when email marketing for a small business

 Here’s the more detailed description: Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003